-7.9 Preserve any Environmentally Sensitive Areas Whenever Possible
+G.52 Preserve any Environmentally Sensitive Areas Whenever Possible

-7.10 Establish Waterfront Identification Symbol
+G.53 Establish Park Identification Symbol

-7.10.1 The waterfront identification symbol should be based on the Prescott Crest and can echo the historical nature of the town and the character of the waterfront.
+The park identification symbol should be based on the Prescott Crest and can echo the historical nature of the town and the character of the park.
 This symbol shall be used:

-- On the main entry signs - On minor entry signs - By itself or in conjunction with the RiverWalk Waterfront District name, for identification and marketing purposes. - It is recommended that the symbol be incorporated into the following signage
+- On the main entry signs;

+- On minor entry signs;

+- By itself or in conjunction with the park name, for identification and marketing purposes.

+It is recommended that the symbol be incorporated into the following signage:

-- Major Buildings Identification Signs - Minor Buildings and Recreational Activities Identification Signs - Directional Guide Signs - Interpretive, Educational, and Informational Signs - RiverWalk Specific Rules and Regulations Sign
+- Major Buildings Identification Signs;Minor Buildings and Recreational

+- Activities Identification Signs;

+- Directional Guide Signs;

+- Interpretive, Educational, and Informational Signs;

+- Park Specific Rules and Regulations Signs;

-7.11 Develop a Signage Hierarchy
+G.54 Develop a Signage Hierarchy

-Signage is an important component for integrating the overall RiverWalk District design.
-Signage is used to guide the movements of people through space, identify recreation facilities, address safety and RiverWalk District rules, and educate the public.
+Signage is an important component for integrating the overall park design.
+Signage is used to guide the movements of people through space, identify recreation facilities, address safety and park rules, and educate the public.
 It can be incorporated into site furniture such as a commemorative plaque.

-- 7.11.1 A sign can take on form, texture, and color to produce an image that symbolizes a specific activity within the RiverWalk District.
-This image could be placed on light fixtures, walls, fencing, etc., and be in conjunction with text. - 7.11.2 An important element is that the identity system needs to be integral to and compatible with RiverWalk District site elements. - 7.11.3 Develop a hierarchy of signage types.
-The intent is to provide signs that contain similar overall characteristics yet differentiate in size and other qualities to express this hierarchy. - 7.11.4 All signage should meet Prescott sign requirements for design and installation of signage.
+A sign can take on form, texture, and color to produce an image that symbolizes a specific activity within the park.
+This image could be placed on light fixtures, walls, fencing, etc., and be in conjunction with text.
+An important element is that the identity system needs to be integral to and compatible with park site elements.

+Develop a hierarchy of signage types.
+The intent is to provide signs that contain similar overall characteristics, yet differentiate in size and other qualities to express this hierarchy.
+All signage should meet Prescott sign requirements for design and installation of signage.
 Types of signage to be include in the hierarchy include: